aksdyall/PlutoLauncher/README.md

 6. Click *Edit Applications*
 7. Go to *New*, then *New Item*
 8. Name the item something sensible, like Pluto Launcher
 9. Put the absolute path to *PlutoLauncherDE.sh* (inside *.PlutoLauncher*) under Program.
-It should look like /home/your_username/.PlutoLauncher/PlutoLauncherDE.sh
+It should look something like /home/your_username/.PlutoLauncher/PlutoLauncherDE.sh
 10. Click the pencil icon to the right of the name field to add an icon.
 Click browse in the bottom left, and choose pluto_icon.svg in ~/.PlutoLauncher
 11. Go to advanced, and check *Run in terminal*
 12. Hit Save, then close the KDE Menu Editor